-3.0.
-Investigation
+3.1.
+Stage Two: Investigation

-The CDO/Title IX Coordinator will assign investigators to conduct the investigation.
+The One Process/Title IX Coordinator, in cooperation with the assigned Deputy Coordinator(s), will assign trained investigators to conduct the investigation.

 Investigators will be selected from a pool of faculty, staff, and external investigators who have been trained to serve in this capacity.
-The CDO and Deputy Coordinator(s) will also determine a preliminary timeline for the investigation.
-In the investigation process, it is the role of the Title IX office to keep the parties to the investigation and the CDO updated on the investigation process.
-It is the responsibility of the investigators to determine the facts of the situation under investigation and to decide the number and the order of witness interviews.
+The One Process/Title IX Coordinator and Deputy Coordinator(s) will also determine a preliminary timeline for the investigation.
+In the investigation process, it is the role of the Deputy Coordinator to keep the parties to the investigation and the One Process/Title IX Coordinator updated on the investigation process.

 The investigators will interview the complainant, respondent, any witnesses, and any other relevant persons and determine the appropriate order for the interviews.
 Interviews may be recorded with the consent of the interviewee.
 The investigators may also review any relevant records; including documents, electronic texts, social media, and other information relevant to understanding the facts of the case.
-Investigators will gather and evaluate the evidence and assess the creditability of each party.
-The investigator must assess the demeanor, motive, and veracity of the claims may be each party and seek corroboration of the underlying evidence.
-(See Appendix: For a sample protocol for investigations)

-Although, in campus investigations, legal terms like "guilt, "innocence" and "burdens of proof' are not applicable, the University never assumes a respondent is in violation of university policy.
-The investigation and subsequent hearings and appeals are conducted to consider the totality of all evidence available, from all relevant sources.
+Although, in campus investigations, legal terms like "guilt, "innocence" and "burdens of proof" are not applicable, the University never assumes a respondent is in violation of University policy.
+The investigation and subsequent hearings on appeal are conducted to consider the totality of all evidence available, from all relevant sources.

 It is the responsibility of the investigators to determine the outcome of the investigation based on the preponderance of the evidence.
-There are three possible outcomes:
+There are two possible outcomes:

-- Finding of Responsibility the respondent is found to have violated University policy - Finding of Not Responsible the respondent individual is found to not have violated University policy - No Finding-there is insufficient evidence to determine whether or not the respondent violated University policy corrective actions) with the CDO/Title IX Coordinator.
-In the hearing model, investigators conduct fact-finding investigations required by the Hearing Board to determine one of the three possible outcomes.
-The Hearing Board recommends sanctions and/or corrective action.
-Corrective action includes changes to policies, procedures or practices uncovered during the investigation that may have a disproportionate impact on any group and therefore pose a risk to the University.
-Regardless of the investigation model used, the CDO will issue a letter of finding to the complainant and the respondent explaining the outcome of the investigation, the rationale for the findings, the sanctions or recommendations involved, and the right to appeal.
-The Letter of Finding should be issued no later than ten business days after the final report is issued or after the hearing is completed.
-If the University determines that additional time is required to complete the report, a notice of extension should be issued to the complainant and the respondent.
+Finding of Responsibility - the respondent is found to have violated University policy

+Finding of Not Responsible - the respondent individual is found to not have violated University policy, or there is insufficient evidence to determine whether or not the respondent violated University policy

+The investigators will share the outcome of the investigation (i.e., whether a violation of University policy has occurred and any proposed recommendations or other corrective actions) with the Deputy Coordinators and the One Process/Title IX Coordinator.
+Within ten (10) business days of the conclusion of the investigation, the One Process/Title IX Coordinator will issue a letter of finding to the complainant and the respondent explaining the outcome of the investigation, the rationale for the findings, the sanctions or recommendations involved, and the right to appeal.
+If the University determines that additional time is required to complete the report, a notice of extension shall be issued contemporaneously/ simultaneously to all parties to the extent practicable.
-In the administrative model, the investigators will share the outcome of the investigation (i.e., whether a violation of University policy has occurred and any proposed recommendations or other

-3.1.
+3.1.1.
 Timeline for Investigation

 The investigation and initial resolution of any alleged violation of University policy will be completed as soon as possible upon issuance of a Notice of Investigation.
-The Title IX Coordinator is responsible to keep the parties informed about the progress of the investigation and, if appropriate the date of the Title IX Hearing.
+The One Process/Title IX Coordinator is responsible to keep the parties informed about the progress of the investigation.

-3.2.
+3.1.2.
 Investigative Report

-The investigators will submit a draft investigative report to the investigative team, e.g. Deputy Coordinators and investigators.
+The investigators will submit a draft investigative report to the investigative team e.g. Deputy Coordinators and investigators.
 The team will review the report and request clarification.
 A preliminary report is then made available to the complainant and the respondent.
-Any statements of fact that need to be addressed in the final investigative report will be discussed with the team prior to the final report being issued.
+Any statements of fact that need to be addressed in the preliminary report are discussed with the team prior to the final report being issued.

-3.3 Letters of Finding
+3.1.3.
+Letters of Finding